k/python-web-crawler-guide/README.md

 import lxml.html  # Library for html parsing
 ```

+If your python doesn't have lxml, download it via pip on the command line: `pip install lxml`

 Now onto the crawler logic.
 As I mentioned before, web crawling is a recursive process, but to have recursion we need to first define a function

 ```